athemm/sc2csv/README.md

 # sc2csv
-_tex.sc files to .csv converter
+\_tex.sc files to .csv converter

+## To use,
+1 - Clone / download this repository <br>
+2 - Put your desired \_tex.sc files in the same directory as main.py<br>
+3 - And finally run main.py with python.<br>

+## Required modules
+- numpy
+- pillow